Kenny-Haworth/Projects/TerraNova/README.md

 	<li>Purchasing items from the Offensive Menu</li>
 	<li>Purchasing items from the Defensive Menu</li>
 </ul>
+<li>The Event Manager will not tell the user that 0 of a stat is gained or lost if the stat calculation is a proportion as opposed to a flat amount.</li>
 </ul>

 <strong>Bugfixes:</strong>

 <ul>
 <li>Fixed a couple of grammar errors when failing to raid the Tyrannosaurus Rex Breeding Grounds.</li>
-<li>If the user loses a proportion of resources which amounts to 0 because they have none of that resource, the user is no longer told that 0 of that resource has been subtracted from their colony.</li>
 </ul>

 Total lines of code: <strong>2856</strong> (<strong>added 184</strong> since last update)